ruby-R53/C64play/README.md

 A music player for Commodore 64 tunes, based on [sidplayfp](https://github.com/libsidplayfp/sidplayfp).

-See what I've done plus the requirements for this program down below!
+See what I've done down below and see how you can contribute to the project!

 ### What I added